Part A: Claims

 Chapter 6.2: Gift Aid Transitional Relief

 6.2.1 Additional transitional relief was available on donations made between 6 April 2008 and 5 April 2011.
 To qualify for payment of Gift Aid transitional relief on donations made between 6 April 2008 and 5 April 2011, claims must be made within 2 years of the end of the charity’s accounting period or the tax year.
-You don’t need to make a special claim for transitional relief.
+You do not need to make a special claim for transitional relief.
 If it’s due, HMRC will pay it automatically along with your Gift Aid tax repayment.

 6.2.2 Time limits apply to the payment of the transitional relief for: